Xeriscape-Network/Community-Documentation/docs/minecraft/features/claims.md

 To exit subdivision mode, use the `/basicclaims` command.

+While 2D (Area) subdivisions are more than enough for most cases, if you really want to limit the specific area in which players can interact and modify, a 3D Cuboid/Volumetric subdivision may be more beneficial for precise control.

 ## Obtaining More Claim Blocks
 Claim blocks are a limited resource designed to limit the amount of land a player can protect, thereby ensuring they prioritize and claim only the areas they truly need for active use.
 For players who require additional claim blocks however, they can be acquired: